survivejs/react-book/manuscript/03_developing_with_webpack.md

 }
 ```

 In addition we'll need to make Webpack aware of this file.
-Insert `require('./main.css')` statement to the beginning of *app/main.js*.
+Insert `require('./stylesheets/main.css')` statement to the beginning of *app/main.js*.
 Finally, hit `npm run dev` and point your browser to *localhost:8080* provided you are using the default port.

-To see the magic in action, you should open up *app/main.css* and change the background color to something nice like `lime` (`background: lime`).
+To see the magic in action, you should open up *main.css* and change the background color to something nice like `lime` (`background: lime`).
 Develop styles as needed.
 Experiment.

 In order to make our normal build (`npm run build`) work with CSS, you could attach that *module* bit to `webpack.config.js` too.
 Given it can be cumbersome to maintain configuration like this, I'll show you a nicer way.